urvisurti897/SEP_Assignment_One/Pet_Daycare.md

         4. Which standard materials are followed for training of onboarding process?
         5. Which section of onboarding process requires more attention?
         6. At what time of period, onboarding material is updated?

+    B For Employees
+        1. What are the ways carried out for new onboarding process?
+        2. Which section is tough to handle?
+        3. What steps are carried out to make onboarding process user-friendly?
+        4. On what basis, onboarding process is considered user-friendly?
+        5. How are guidelines utilized for onboarding process?
+        6. How various types of training is helpful to carry out a standard onboarding process?